Case Study

 • Tijuana Police (Mexico) - Cross-border coordination

-During the 2023 migrant surge, journalists reported significant difficulties covering law enforcement response because they could no longer monitor SDPD communications at migrant release points or coordinate coverage of rescue operations.
+During the 2023 migrant surge, journalists reported that they could no longer monitor SDPD communications at migrant release points or track rescue operations in real time.
+Coverage depended entirely on official statements.

 What Journalists Lost